 As a Graduate Student at UW, you have the choice to live on or off campus.
 On campus housing options include Eagle Heights and University Houses, located west of campus on the shores of Lake Mendota.
 You can also live in Harvey Street Apartments southeast of Eagle Heights just off University Avenue.

-Note: This is not an exhaustive list of neighborhoods in Madison.
+Note: The list of neighborhoods below is not an exhaustive list of neighborhoods in Madison.
 We have included neighborhoods that have historically been popular among graduate students and are within biking/walking/bussing distance to campus.

 Map of Madison isthmus with featured neighborhoods circled in red